gridsome/gridsome.org/docs/how-to-contribute.md

 # How to contribute
 > Gridsome is an open-source project built by core maintainers and contributors.
-Any contribution is welcome, either it's writing docs, building plugins, or improving Gridsome core.
+We want to make it easy for anyone to contribute to Gridsome.
+All contribution matters.
+Write code, improve documentation or write a blog post.
+It all helps the Gridsome community to grow.

-### Run Gridsome core locally
+## Contributing to core

-This will make it possible to use **local packages** when you run `gridsome develop` to make it easier to work on core, test pull requests or build plugins.
-Gridsome uses a "monorepo" pattern to manage its many dependencies.
+Gridsome uses a "monorepo" pattern to manage its dependencies and core plugins.
+Follow this guide to setup Gridsome core:

 Install [Node.js 8.3](https://nodejs.org/en/download/) or higher and [Yarn](https://yarnpkg.com/lang/en/docs/install/).
 It's also recommended to install [Lerna](https://www.npmjs.com/package/lerna) globally.